IshitaSingh23/Courses/README.md

-# 📊 STAT 448: Advanced Data Analysis (SAS)

-**Course:** STAT 448 – Advanced Data Analysis
+# 📚 UIUC Statistics Coursework

+**Student:** Ishita Singh
-**University:** University of Illinois Urbana-Champaign
+**Institution:** University of Illinois Urbana-Champaign
+**Program:** MS Statistics

 ---

 ## 📌 Repository Overview

-This repository contains coursework and the final project for **STAT 448: Advanced Data Analysis**, a course focused on applying statistical modeling and data analysis techniques using **SAS**.

-The course emphasizes:
-- Practical data analysis workflows
-- Regression and ANOVA modeling
-- Model diagnostics and interpretation
-- Clear statistical communication using real-world datasets

-All assignments and the final project were implemented primarily in **SAS**.
+This repository serves as a centralized collection of my graduate-level coursework at UIUC.
+It includes assignments, projects, and reports from advanced statistics and data analysis courses, with an emphasis on **applied modeling, statistical inference, and real-world data analysis**.

+The repository is organized **by course**, and each course folder contains homework assignments and project materials completed during the semester.

 ---

-### Folder Details

-- **HW1 – HW6/**
-  Each folder contains:
-  - SAS programs (`.sas`)
-  - Output files (tables, diagnostics, summaries)
-  - Assignment-specific analyses

-- **Final Project_Ishita Singh.pdf**
-  A comprehensive final project report that includes:
-  - Problem formulation
-  - Data preprocessing
-  - Model selection and diagnostics
-  - Interpretation of results
-  - Final conclusions and recommendations
+## 📂 Course Structure

 ---

-## 🧠 Topics Covered

-Across homework assignments and the final project, this repository covers:
+## 📊 Courses Included

+### 📈 STAT 429: Time Series Analysis
+Focuses on modeling and forecasting temporal data using classical and modern time-series methods.

+**Topics include:**
+- Time series decomposition
+- Stationarity and differencing
+- ARMA / ARIMA / SARIMA models
+- Forecasting and model evaluation
+- Volatility modeling (e.g., GARCH)

+**Tools:** R

+---

+### 📉 STAT 448: Advanced Data Analysis Using SAS
+Emphasizes applied statistical modeling using SAS with real-world datasets.

+**Topics include:**
 - Simple and multiple linear regression
-- Categorical predictors and interaction terms
+- Categorical predictors and interactions
-- Model diagnostics and validation
+- ANOVA and model comparison
-- Analysis of variance (ANOVA)
-- Model comparison and interpretation
+- Diagnostics and residual analysis
-- Applied statistical reasoning using SAS outputs
+- Interpretation of SAS output

+**Tools:** SAS

 ---

+### 🤖 STAT 432: Basics of Statistical Learning
+Introduces core ideas in statistical learning and predictive modeling.

+**Topics include:**
+- Linear and logistic regression
+- Classification methods
+- Model assessment and validation
+- Bias–variance tradeoff
+- Introduction to machine learning concepts

+**Tools:** R / Python (course-dependent)

+---

 ## 🛠️ Tools & Technologies

-- **Primary Language:** SAS
+- **Languages:** R, SAS
-- **Statistical Techniques:**
+- **Statistical Methods:**
-  - Linear Regression
+  - Regression & ANOVA
+  - Time Series Analysis
-  - ANOVA
+  - Statistical Learning
-  - Model Diagnostics
+  - Forecasting & Model Diagnostics
-  - Hypothesis Testing
-- **Reporting:** PDF-based statistical reports
+- **Reporting:** PDF reports, R Markdown

 ---

-## 📈 Learning Outcomes
+## 🎯 Learning Outcomes

-Through this course, I developed the ability to:
+Through this coursework, I developed the ability to:
+- Apply statistical theory to real datasets
-- Translate real-world problems into statistical models
+- Build, evaluate, and interpret models
-- Implement end-to-end analyses in SAS
-- Interpret model outputs and diagnostics
+- Communicate results clearly and rigorously
-- Communicate statistical findings clearly and effectively
+- Use industry-standard statistical tools effectively

 ---

+## ⚠️ Academic Integrity Notice

+This repository is intended for **reference and portfolio demonstration only**.
+Please do not copy or submit this work as your own in any academic setting.

+---

+## 📬 Contact

+**Ishita Singh**
+📧 is26@illinois.edu
+🎓 MS Statistics, University of Illinois Urbana-Champaign